 8. Food is medicine.

 When asking this episode’s disabled hero what he’d like to cook extra of, Antoni reminds him that you continually need health to be your most important focus.
-He points out that food is a remedy, after which asks, don’t we experience higher while we devour an amazing healthy meal than when we consume something that puts us in a meal coma?
+He points out that food is a remedy, after which he asks, don’t we experience higher while we devour an amazing healthy meal than when we consume something that puts us in a meal coma?
 To which we’d say…

 11. A precise spice series continues your food from getting boring.